ethereum/EIPs/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

 - `ATTESTATION` is the confirmation that PROOF OF CONTROL was established when specifying the `to` (receiver, beneficiary) address.

-- `PROOF OF CONTROL` over the ASSET means owning or otherwise controlling an ASSET.
+- `PROOF-OF-CONTROL` over the ASSET means owning or otherwise controlling an ASSET.
 How Proof of Control is established depends on the ASSET and may be implemented using technical, legal or other means.
 For physical ASSETS, CONTROL is typically verified by proofing physical proximity between a physical ASSET and an input device (e.g. a smartphone) used to specify the `to` address.

 - An `ORACLE` has signing capabilities.
 MUST be able to sign ATTESTATIONS off-chain in a way s.t. signatures can be verified on-chain.

 ### ORACLE

-- MUST provide an `ATTESTATION`.
-Below we define the format (the `ATTESTATION`), how the oracle testifies that the `to` address of a transfer has been specified under the pre-condition of `CONTROLLING THE ASSET` associated with the particular `ANCHOR` being transferred to `to`.
+- MUST provide an ATTESTATION.
+Below we define the format how an ORACLE testifies that the `to` address of a transfer has been specified under the pre-condition of PROOF-OF-CONTROL associated with the particular ANCHOR being transferred to `to`.
-- The `ATTESTATION` MUST contain
+- The ATTESTATION MUST contain
-  - `to`, MUST be address
+  - `to`, MUST be address, specifying the beneficiary, e.g. the to-address, approved account etc.
-  - `anchor`, MUST be 1:1 mappable to the `ASSET`
+  - `anchor`, aka the ASSET identifier, MUST have a 1:1 relation to the `ASSET`
-  - `attestationTime`, Time of attestation (MUST be UTC seconds),
+  - `attestationTime`, UTC seconds, time when attestation was signed by ORACLE,
-  - `validStartTime`, Blocktime must be greater than this value (MUST be UTC seconds)
-  - `validEndTime`, Blocktime must be smaller than this value(MUST be UTC seconds)
+  - `validStartTime` UTC seconds, start time of the ATTESTATION's validity timespan
+  - `validEndTime`, UTC seconds, end time of the ATTESTATION's validity timespan
-  - `proof`, Carrier for proof-Mechanism for checking whether an anchor is valid.
+  - `proof`, Data for proof-mechanism in checking an anchor's validity.
 Typically Merkle-Proof
-  - `signature`, ETH-signature (65 bytes), Signature when a trusted oracle signed the `keccak256([to, anchor, attestationTime, expireTime, proof])`, typically abi-encoded.
+  - `signature`, ETH-signature (65 bytes).
+Output of an ORACLE signing the `attestationHash = keccak256([to, anchor, attestationTime, validStartTime, validEndTime, proof])`.
+Values typically abi-encoded.
+- How PROOF-OF-CONTROL is establish in detail through an ANCHOR-TECHNOLOGY is not subject to this standard.
+Minimal specification on ORACLE requirements and ANCHOR-TECHNOLOGY requirements when using Physical ASSETS is in  [Specification for Physical Assets](#additional-specifications-for-physical-assets).

-### Smart contract
+### ERC-XXXXContract

-- MUST implement ERC-721 interface
+- MUST implement ERC-721 and ERC-165
-- MUST ensure tokens only exist for valid `ANCHOR`.
+- MUST ensure tokens only exist for valid `ANCHORS`
-- MUST have an immutable `canFloat` boolean, indicating whether anchors can be released, i.e. whether tokens can be transferred without attestation, i.e. without proof of CONTROL OVER ASSET.
-RECOMMENDED to set canFloat via constructor at deploy time.
 - MUST define a `maxAttestationValidTime`, which is enforced in case an `ATTESTATION`'s `expireTime` is bigger.
 - MUST have bidirectional mapping `tokenPerAnchor[anchor]` and `anchorPerToken[token]`.
 This implies that a maximum of one token per `ANCHOR` exists.
-- MUST have `isReleasedAnchor[anchor]`, indicating which particular anchors are currently released, i.e. can be transfered or minted.
+- MUST have `anchorIsReleased[anchor]`, indicating which particular anchors are currently released, i.e. can be transfered or minted.
+  - This is the key mechanism for token transfer mechanism extension.
-  - This MAY be used to implement a "temporary" decoupling of tokens, which is not subject to this standard but a reference implementation is available.
+  - This MAY be used to implement FLOATING, a "temporary" decoupling between ASSET and tokens.
+See "FLOATING"
-  - `transferAnchor()` ensures `isReleasedAnchor[anchor]` is temporarily set to true
+- MUST have a mechnism to determine whether an ANCHOR is valid for the contract.
+This is typically implemented via MerkleTrees.
-- MUST implement a mechanism `validAnchor(anchor, ...)` to ensure an ANCHOR passed through attestation is valid, i.e. is on the "list" of valid anchors.
-RECOMMENDED to implement this through Merkle-Trees, i.e. `validAnchor(anchor, proof)`.
+  - MUST implement `validAnchor(anchor, proof)` which returns true when anchor is valid, i.e. MerkleProof is correct, false otherwise.
+- MUST implement `decodeAttestationIfValid(attestation)`
+  - Returns `attestation.to`, `attestation.anchor`, `attestation.attestationHash`
-- MUST implement `validateAttestation(...)` modifier, which MUST throw when any of the below occurs:
+  - MUST throw when
     - `ATTESTATION` originates from a non-trusted `ORACLE`.
     - `ATTESTATION` has expired, either when
       - WHEN `attestation.attestationTime + maxAttestationValidTime > block.timestamp`
       - OR when `block.timestamp > attestation.expireTime`
     - `ATTESTATION` has already been used.
 "Used" being defined in at least one transfer has been made using a particular `ATTESTATION`.
-  - `validAnchor(anchor, ...) == False`
+    - `validAnchor(attestation.anchor, attestation.proof)` returns `false`
+  - RECOMMENDED to call a hook `_beforeAttestationUse(to, anchor)` before returning decoded data
-  - MAY throw under OPTIONAL additional conditions
+  - MAY throw under OPTIONAL additional conditions, typically implemented by using the `_beforeAttestationUse`

-- MUST extend ERC-721 token transfer mechanisms by adding additional conditions to i.e. `transferFrom`, `safeTransferFrom` and RECOMMENDED to implement that through ERC721 `_beforeTokenTransfer` hook which
+- MUST extend ERC-721 token transfer mechanisms by adding additional throw conditions to `transferFrom`.
-  - MUST throw when `isReleased[anchor[tokenId]] == false`
+  - MUST throw when `anchorIsReleased[anchorByToken[tokenId]] == false`
-  - MUST increment `transfersPerAnchor[tokenByAnchor[anchor]]`, whenever an associated token has been transferred through this method
+  - MUST throw when batchSize > 1, i.e. no batch transfers are supported with this contract.
+  - RECOMMENDED to implement the above through ERC721 `_beforeTokenTransfer` hook
+  - MUST emit `AnchorTransfer(from, to, anchorByToken[tokenId], tokenId)`

+- MUST implement `attestationsUsedByAnchor(anchor)`, returning how many attestations have already been used for a specific anchor.

-- MUST implement `transferAnchor(attestation)` which
+- MUST implement `transferAnchor(attestation)`, burnAnchor(attestation), approveAnchor(attestation) which
-  - MUST use the `validateAttestation(attestation)` modifier
+  - MUST use the `decodeAttestationIfValid(attestation)` to determine `to`, `anchor` and `attestationHash`
   - MUST record each `attestation` used to authorize each token transfer.
-RECOMMENDED by storing `keccak256(attestation)`
+RECOMMENDED by storing each used `attestationHash`
+  - MUST increment `attestationsUsedByAnchor[anchor]`, whenever an associated token has been transferred through this method
+  - MUST emit `AttestationUsed`
+  - `transferAnchor(attestation)`, corresponding to ERC721 `safeTransferFrom(from, to, tokenId)` and also responsible for minting further
-  - MUST temporarily set `isReleasedAnchor[anchor]=true` to allow a transfer or mint
+    - MUST temporarily set `anchorIsReleased[anchor]=true` to allow a transfer or mint
-  - MUST ensure `isReleasedAnchor[anchor]` has the same state before and invoking `transferAnchor()`.
+    - MUST ensure `anchorIsReleased[anchor]` has the same state as before `transferAnchor()` has been invoked.
     - MUST either
-    - call `_safeTransferFrom(ownerOf(tokenPerAnchor[anchor]), to, tokenPerAnchor[anchor])` when `tokenPerAnchor[anchor]` exists
+      - call `_safeTransferFrom(ownerOf(tokenByAnchor[anchor]), to, tokenByAnchor[anchor])` when `tokenByAnchor[anchor]` exists
       - or create a new token wrapping the `ANCHOR` through calling the de-facto standard `_safeMint(to, newTokenId)` if `tokenByAnchor[anchor]` does not exist.
 It is RECOMMENDED use the ERC721-Enumerable mechanics to acquire `newTokenId`.
+    - MUST emit `AnchorTransfer(from, to, anchor, tokenByAnchor[anchor])`
+  - burnAnchor(attestation), corresponding to ERC721 `burn(tokenId)`
+    - TODO, see reference IMPL in the meantime
+  - approveAnchor(attestation), corresponding to ERC721 `approve(to, tokenId)`
+    - TODO, see reference IMPL in the meantime

+- MUST implement ERC721 burn()

+- RECOMMENDED to have a `tokenURI(tokenId)` implemented to return an anchorBased-URI, i.e. `baseURI/anchor`. (= Anchoring metadata to anchored ASSET).
+Before an anchor is not used for the first time, the ANCHOR's mapping to tokenId is unknown.
+Hence, using the anchor instead of the tokenId is preferred.

 - RECOMMENDED to implement any or multiple of the following interfaces: transferable(tokenId), isSoulbound(tokenId), isNonTransferable (), `isNonTransferable(tokenId)` according to IERC6454.

-- RECOMMENDED to have a `tokenURI(tokenId)` implemented to return an anchorBased-URI, i.e. `baseURI/anchor`. (= Anchoring metadata to anchored ASSET).
-So even if there are different tokens in time, which represent the same anchor, the same tokenURI needs to be returned for all those tokens (granted baseURI etc does not change).
+### ERC-XXXX Attestation-limited
+- MUST extend ERC-XXXX
 - MAY implement the `IERCxxxxAttestedTransferLimit` interface.
 This is a MUST when transaction-costs are provided through a central account, e.g. through the ORACLE (or associated authorities) itself to avoid fund-draining.
 If implemented, this mechanism
   - MUST implement `transferLimit(anchor)`, specifying how often an `ANCHOR` can be transferred in total.
 The contract
     - SHALL support different transfer limit update modes, namely FIXED, INCREASABLE, DECREASABLE, FLEXIBLE (= INCREASABLE and DECREASABLE)